tamago1908/Cursor-Changer.bat/README.md

 > It took me 6 months to make this update!!! so I feel like I wanna skipping a version like one or two tbh though
 ___

-> update logs are removed from the readme in order of oldest to newest.
-A rough rule of thumb is about 3~5 versions.
-The complete log can be found on the wiki, but it is long and not recommended.